ollipa/chainmock/README.md

 ## Similar projects

-If chainmock is not what you need, check out also these cool projects:
+If Chainmock is not what you need, check out also these cool projects:

 - [flexmock](https://github.com/flexmock/flexmock): Chainmock's API is heavily
   inspired by flexmock.
-Flexmock doesn't use standard library unittest and it has fully custom mocking implementation.
-Compared to flexmock, chainmock has more familiar API if you have been using standard library unittest and Chainmock also supports async mocking and partial argument matching.
+Flexmock doesn't use standard library unicttest and it has fully custom mocking implementation.
+Compared to flexmock, Chainmock has more familiar API if you have been using standard library unittest and Chainmock also supports async mocking and partial argument matching.
 - [pytest-mock](https://github.com/pytest-dev/pytest-mock/): Similar to
-  chainmock, pytest-mock is a wrapper for standard library unittest.
-Compared to pytest-mock, chainmock has a more ergonomic API for mocking and spying.
+  Chainmock, pytest-mock is a wrapper for standard library unittest.
+Compared to pytest-mock, Chainmock has a more ergonomic API for mocking and spying.

 ## Contributing